wabiverse/Kraken/doc/sphinx/source/index.rst

 ..
-KRAKEN documentation master file, created by sphinx-quickstart on Thu Mar 18 23:40:52 2021.
+Kraken documentation master file, created by sphinx-quickstart on Thu Mar 18 23:40:52 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.